 MyRA is a form of Roth IRA, so it shares the cumulative annual maximum IRA contribution limit.
-For 2016, total annual contributions to all your IRAs combined cannot exceed $5,500 per year (or $6,500 per year if you are age 50 or older).
+For 2016 and 2017, total annual contributions to all your IRAs combined cannot exceed $5,500 per year (or $6,500 per year if you are age 50 or older).
 It is also eligible for the Saver’s Credit.

 Additionally, there is a lifetime contribution limit and account age to myRA.
 When your myRA reaches $15,000 or 30 years from your first contribution (whichever comes first), the account will stop earning interest and the balance will have to be transferred to a private-sector Roth IRA.